 Our History curriculum provides a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.
 It sets out a clear list of the breadth of topics that will be covered for each year group which ensures each teacher has clarity as to what to cover, the threshold concepts children should understand, criteria for progression within the threshold concepts and criteria for depth of understanding.

-Our Key History concepts: investigate and interpret the past, build an overview of world history, understand chronology and communicate historically are organised into knowledge categories and explored through our breadth of historical topics therefore ensuring clear intra-curricula links so that children are able to return to the same concepts over and over so they gradually build a secure historical understanding.
+Our Key History concepts: investigate and interpret the past, build an overview of world history and understand chronology are organised into knowledge categories and explored through our breadth of historical topics therefore ensuring clear intra-curricula links so that children are able to return to the same concepts over and over so they gradually build a secure historical understanding.

 Our History milestones define the standards for the threshold concepts.
+In EYFS we follow the new statutory framework and expect them to achieve the ELG for Understanding the World.
 We expect children in year 1 of the milestone to develop a basic understanding of the concepts and an advancing or deep understanding in year 2 of the milestone.

-Our teaching of history has been interleaved on a two weekly cycle with our teaching of geography as cognitive science research identifies that interleaving and the frequent retrieval of previously learnt content aids long term retention.
+Our teaching of history has been interleaved on a two weekly cycle (in key stage 1) with our teaching of History as cognitive science research identifies that interleaving and the frequent retrieval of previously learnt content aids long term retention.
 Our historical topics are revisited in both years, in each key stage so they are built upon across the key stage to ensure progression and enable children to build a history schema and move their learning from working in to long term memory.

 The impact of our curriculum is that by the end of each milestone, the vast majority of children have sustained mastery of the content, that is, they remember it all and are fluent in it; some children have a greater depth of understanding.
 We track carefully to ensure children are on track to reach the expectations of our curriculum through our Proof of progress, (POP), tasks.
 POP tasks are categorised into 3 cognitive domains; basic, advancing and deep.